 If you’re experiencing hearing loss at an early age, it could be a sign of neurofibromatosis type 2 (NF2).
 NF2 is a genetic condition that can cause tumors to form in your body.

 The tumors usually form in your nervous system (including the brain, spinal cord and the nerves that run throughout your body).
 They may also form in your skin and eyes.
 In particular, NF2 can affect the eighth cranial nerve, which can lead to hearing and balance problems.

 If you have neurofibromatosis type 2, you were born with the condition.
 You can’t develop NF2 later in life.

 Causes of NF2

-Symptoms depend on the exact location and size of the tumor and may include:
+The symptoms you experience from NF2 depend on the exact location and size of the tumors.
+They may include:

 - Hearing loss